 Taking Personalisation to a New Level with Adaptive eLearning

 The last few years have seen eLearning software transform significantly.
 Newer systems of technology have paved the way for different, more efficient approaches to learning, such as adaptive learning.
-With fixed paths and standardised learning, comes an experience that can become rather overwhelming for a learner; especially for the sake of navigation when tracking where one stands or where one last left off.
-It is no wonder that the way for adaptive systems has been chiselled perfectly in the corporate world.
+With fixed paths and standardized learning, comes an experience that can become rather overwhelming for a learner; especially for the sake of navigation when tracking where one stands or where one last left off.
+It is no wonder that the way for adaptive eLearning systems has been chiseled perfectly in the corporate world.
 Using a wide range of simple and complex algorithms, adaptive systems make for irrefutable new platforms for learning.
-Simple algorithms customise content on the basis of pre-testing, and complex algorithms take a more holistic approach that involves multiple data points, so as to be able to customise learning paths, analytics, HR data, performance feedback, and so on.
+Simple algorithms customize content on the basis of pre-testing, and complex algorithms take a more holistic approach that involves multiple data points, so as to be able to customize learning paths, analytics, HR data, performance feedback, and so on.
 Allowing individuals to learn at their own pace, as per their ability to answer questions accurately and confidently, adaptive learning has the potential to push businesses towards achieving their goals by enhancing the efficiency of corporate training.
 So what exactly can adaptive systems do for you?

 Adaptive learning is algorithmic and accustoms itself to the needs of the learner based on tasks and responses.
-In standardised eLearning software, personalized feedback does not exist.
+In standardized eLearning software, personalized feedback does not exist.
 Adaptive learning understands that one size does not fit all.
 When learning is carried out one-to-one, the smallest of the learner’s problems are focused on and understood.